 Rec.
-No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Completed 18-23 Audit Report 18026 Issued: June 21, 2018 Title: SSP America, Inc. (FSP 5R) Department: BUSINESS AND FINANCIAL MANAGEMENT The Business and Financial Management Department should correct the consumer price index (CPI) calculation for Fiscal Year 2016.
+No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Completed 18-23 Audit Report 18026 Issued: June 21, 2018 Title: SSP America, Inc. (FSP 5R) Department: BUSINESS AND FINANCIAL MANAGEMENT Low The Business and Financial Management Department should correct the consumer price index (CPI) calculation for Fiscal Year 2016.
 Additionally, the Accounting Department should issue an invoice for \$846.43 to SSP for the under billing of the CPI adjustment for Fiscal Years 2016, 2017, and 2018.
 Billing completed in October.
-18-24 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT 31 3 , A new form was developed for drivers to submit prior to using Authority vehicle.
+18-24 Audit Report 18006 Issued: June 28, 2018 Title: Vehicle Fleet Management Department: AUTHORITY MANAGEMENT Medium should include a centralized vehicle and driver database that would integrate with the Defensive Driver A new form was developed for drivers to submit prior to using Authority vehicle.
 The form requires declaration that employee is an authorized driver along with manager's. signature, before being sent to FMD Fleet Supervisor for approval.
 Fleet Supervisor verifies that drivers name is on the centralized Authorized Drivers List database before approving.